wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/5-Text-Moderation-API.md

 Let’s assume that the input text is: (the ‘lzay’ is intentional.)

-"The <a href="www.bunnies.com">qu!ck</a> brown  <a href="b.suspiciousdomain.com">f0x</a> jumps over the lzay dog www.benign.net."
+	The <a href="www.bunnies.com">qu!ck</a> brown  <a href="b.suspiciousdomain.com">f0x</a> jumps over the lzay dog www.benign.net.

-If you ask for auto-correction, the response will contain the corrected version of the text as in “The quick brown fox jumps over the lazy dog."
+If you ask for auto-correction, the response will contain the corrected version of the text as in:

+	“The quick brown fox jumps over the lazy dog."

 ## Profanity terms ##